balderdashy/sails-docs/reference/ModelMethods.md

 # .subscribe(`{req.socket}`)
 ### Purpose
-1 of 2 subscribe methods.
-This one will subscribe clients to the model class.
-They allows clients to see message emitted by .publishCreate() only.
+This is 1 of the 2 subscribe methods.
+It will subscribe clients to the model class.
+This allows clients to see message emitted by .publishCreate() only.

 |   |     Description     | Accepted Data Types | Required ? |
 |---|---------------------|---------------------|------------|